-Building opened: 1919 Architectural notes: Egyptian Revival Former life: A car dealership, part of Midtown’s Automobile Row Capacity: 202 (in the theater) In a nutshell: Last year, the Kranzberg Arts Foundation transformed the Cadillac Building into a four-story multi-use facility, housing the .ZACK Performing Arts Incubator Program and a proscenium-style theater shared by its residents.
+Building opened: 1919 Architectural notes: Egyptian Revival Former life: A car dealership, part of Midtown’s Automobile Row Capacity: 202 (in the theater) In a nutshell: Last year, the Kranzberg Arts Foundation—which already reimagined the space at 501 N. Grand as the Kranzberg Arts Center and opened The Marcelle several blocks away—transformed the Cadillac Building into another multi-use facility, housing the .ZACK Performing Arts Incubator Program and a proscenium-style theater shared by its residents.
 Insider tip: Besides the arts, .ZACK houses Turn restaurant, Sophie’s Artist Lounge & Cocktail Club, and the Music Record Shop.
 3224 Locust.

 Opened: 2013 Architectural notes: A bamboo stage and state-of-the-art audio equipment have replaced the graffiti and grime.
 Former life: Creepy Crawl, the onetime music club/dive bar Capacity: 140 In a nutshell: In 2013, independent radio station KDHX moved from Magnolia Avenue to the 13,000-square-foot Larry J. Weir Center for Independent Media, complete with a listening room, café, studios, and offices.
 Insider tip: Each month, on select Saturdays, DJ G. Wiz hosts Musical Edu-tainment, schooling audiences with a mix of soul, hip-hop, R&B, jazz, and pop from the ’60s to today.
 3524 Washington.